timescale/docs/use-timescale/compression/compression-design.md

 match the query.

 When you compress your hypertable, you can also choose to specify a `SEGMENT BY` column.
 This allows you to segment compressed rows by a specific column, so that each compressed row corresponds to a data about a single item such as, for example, a specific device ID.
-This further allows the query planner to determine if the row could possibly match the query.
+This further allows the query planner to determine if the row could possibly match the query without having to decompress the column first.
 For example:

 |Device ID|Timestamp|Status Code|Temperature|Min Timestamp|Max Timestamp|
 |-|-|-|-|-|-|